minghuilab/BindPPI/BindPPI-v1.0/README.md

   The columns are separated by tabs.

-3. The '.json' file containing complex sequence (1a2k.json), who's name must be consistent with the input folder name.
+3. The JSON file containing complex sequence (1a2k.json), who's name must be consistent with the input folder name.
 The specific format is consistent with "sample_input_sequence.json".

 </font>